389ds/389ds.github.io/docs/389ds/design/389-web-ui-design-wibrown.md

 ### “Floating” Configuration

 -   Directory Management Configuration suffix “o=dmc” replaces “o=netscaperoot”
--   Seperation of machin, domain and suffix specific configurations.
+-   Seperation of host, domain and suffix specific configurations.
 -   Can be replicated, and still fully functional on every system
 -   Allows the DMC to administer all servers in the registered deployment simultaneously
 -   Allows the DS server to be "brought into line" with the contents of o=dmc (Fast system repair, deployment and validation)